 The automobile industry has evolved dramatically during the past two decades from mechanical to highly technical vehicles.
 TJC will provide the state-of-the-art training and intensive hands-on experience you will need to become a successful, highly effective automotive technician.

-Please see an academic advisor, program professor, or the department chair for details, if you’re interested in a career as an automotive service technician.
+Please see the department chair, a program professor or an academic advisor for details if you’re interested in a career as an automotive service technician.

 - Catalog Year